esradursun/Package-Assignment/README.md

 Favorite packages are stored into a plist named `favoritePackage.plist` in the local file manager.

 There are 3 different sorting option buttons which are `Data` as a default, `Talk` and `Sms`.
-For filtering there is a `Filter` button on the top left.
+For filtering there is a `Filter` button on the top right.
 Filter button contains 4 different filtering options as `Yearly`, `Monthly`, `Weekly` and `Available until date`.
 This dropbox is implemented as a Cocoapods library.
 The searchbar can be used for searching the packages by a package name.

 # Technologies